How to Fix and Deal With Bad Credit Score

 According to a study by the Corporation for Enterprise Development, more than half of consumers in 37 states, plus the District of Columbia, have credit scores too low to receive the best or prime interest rate.

-As shown, there are ways to function with bad credit and there are ways to begin restoring and repairing your credit score so you’ll find it easier to get a job, rent a house, buy a home, or simply book a hotel room or get a cell phone contract.
+As shown, there are ways to function with bad credit, and there are ways to begin restoring and repairing your credit score so you’ll find it easier to get a job, rent a house, buy a home, or just book a hotel room or get a cell phone contract.

 It’s true there was a time, when you could miss a few payments or skip out on a few bill collectors, and the consequences, while serious, were not so severe that they hounded you in almost every aspect of your life.

 Those days are over.
 How to deal with bad credit is an issue you need to address if you’re among the less desirable half the CED study cited, and you want to start living again.

 There are solutions available to you.
 But making the solutions work, takes planning, patience, and persistence.
 No plan will work without it!